2011 - Oregon's Handwashing Legends Project spurs national project by the Food and Drug Administration (FDA)

 Using funding from the CDC EHS-Net program grant, professional social marketers and graphic artists were hired to create an intervention targeting food service workers to impact their behavior regarding handwashing.
 This endeavor, called the Handwashing Legends Project (HLP), involves spreading a meaningful story about the consequences of poor handwashing to each licensed restaurant in Oregon.
 The success of this intervention depends on inspectors providing an illustration telling a true story of a handwashing-related outbreak to each operator during their routine inspection, along with some discussion about the importance of handwashing to prevent foodborne illness.

 The illustrations were posted in each restaurant's main kitchen handwashing sink in two phases corresponding with their semi-annual inspections.
 When all the facilities have had the two consecutive illustrations posted in their business for a year, we will draw a random sampling of restaurants to use for our follow-up statewide Risk Factor Study.
-Upon completion of this second study in 2010, we will be able to see if there is a measurable increase in proper handwashing statewide.
-Because this is such an innovative project, we plan to prepare an article for publication, as well as sharing our results with all other interested states and the Food and Drug Administration.
+Upon completion of our second study, we will be able to see if there is a measurable increase in proper handwashing statewide.

 Original HLP materials: